Review: Nissan Navara (2016)

 Nissan Navara (2016): At A Glance

 The Navara can be specified with two-wheel or four-wheel drive and retains its workman like qualities by offering a one-tonne payload and using the same durable box chassis as before.
-Under the bonnet there is a new 2.3-litre diesel engine, which is packed with torque and offered with either 160PS or 190PS, the latter with twin turbochargers.
-The new powerplant is also more economical than the old 2.5 dCi, with a claimed 46.3mpg.
+All versions are powered by a 2.3-litre diesel engine, which is packed with torque and offered with either 160PS or 190PS, the latter with twin turbochargers.
+Updates to the Narava range in late-2019 saw the entry-level engine get a small increase in power (now 163PS) and more torque.

 All Navaras are strong towing vehicles - pulling up to 3.5 tonnes - and benefit from lots of low-torque for shifting heavy loads.
 There's more than enough performance for the Navara to fulfil its work and family duties with a hushed motorway manner and responsive steering.

 The interior is large and comfortable, with a spacious interior and commanding driving position.
 Higher spec models get a seven-inch touchscreen and navigation, while air conditioning, rear ventilation and a full-size spare wheel are all fitted at no extra cost across the range.
-Nissan has also extended its standard warranty to five years/100,000 miles, which is fully transferable.
+Nissan also provides a five years/100,000 mile warranty, which is fully transferable.

 Driven: Euro6 Nissan Navara